AdobeDocs/release-notes.en/current.md

 **Fixes and Improvements**

-* Fixed a bug where users were unable to edit Adobe Analytics destinations to map segments manually.
+* We fixed a bug where users were unable to edit Adobe Analytics destinations to map segments manually.
 (AAM-49323)
+* We fixed a bug where duplicate Audience Marketplace feeds were originating from a single data source ID.
+There must be a 1:1 mapping between data sources and [!DNL Marketplace] feeds.
+(AAM-48504)
+* We made an enhancement to the trait and segment creation workflow.
+Now, you can filter the data source to store the trait or segment, to exclude any non-Audience Manager data sources (for example, report suite data sources from Adobe Analytics).
+(AAM-35899)
+* We fixed an issue in the Data Sources API where setting the query parameter `ExcludeReportSuites=true` did not exclude report suite data sources from Adobe Analytics.
+(AAM-48545)
+* We made several improvements related to the accessibility of the Audience Manager User Interface.
+(AAM-49024) and (AAM-49031)

 ## Experience Manager {#aem}